89528/remote_tail/README.md

-Remote tail_log has many directories and files. templates directory contains html file which is frontend and calls backend python script. manage.py,wsgi.py,urls.py,settings.py  is automatically created in each django project. urls.py is connects html file(fronrend) with backend python script.
+Remote tail_log has many directories and files. templates directory contains html file which is frontend and calls backend python script. manage.py,wsgi.py,urls.py,settings.py  is automatically created in each django project.
+**urls.py** is connects html file(fronrend) with backend python script.
-The WSGI is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python
+The **WSGI file** is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python.
+The **settings.py** is the central configuration for all Django projects.